owlbarn/tutorial/book/case-recommender/README.md

 # Case - Recommender System

-Refer to [@7462177] [@7840682]

-This chapter should be a popular version of the paper contents.
-Do not worry about OCaml code for now.
+## Introduction

+Our daily life heavily relies on recommendations, intelligent content provision aims to match a user’s profile of interests to the best candidates in a large repository of options.
+There are several parallel efforts in integrating intelligent content provision and recommendation in web browsing.
+They differentiate between each other by the main technique used to achieve the goal.

+The initial effort relies on the [semantic web stack](https://en.wikipedia.org/wiki/Semantic_Web_Stack), which requires adding explicit ontology information to all web pages so that ontology-based applications (e.g., Piggy bank) can utilise ontology reasoning to interconnect content semantically.
+Though semantic web has a well-defined architecture, it suffers from the fact that most web pages are unstructured or semi-structured HTML files, and content providers lack of motivation to adopt this technology to their websites.
+Therefore, even though the relevant research still remains active in academia, the actual progress of adopting ontology-based methods in real-life applications has stalled in these years.

+Collaborative Filtering (CF), which was first coined in 1992, is a thriving research area and also the second alternative solution.
+Recommenders built on top of CF exploit the similarities in users' rankings to predict one user's preference on a specific content.
+CF attracts more research interest these years due to the popularity of online shopping (e.g., Amazon, eBay, Taobao, etc.) and video services (e.g., YouTube, Vimeo, Dailymotion, etc.).
+However, recommender systems need user behaviour rather than content itself as explicit input to bootstrap the service, and is usually constrained within a single domain.
+Cross-domain recommenders have made progress lately, but the complexity and scalability need further investigation.

+Search engines can be considered as the third alternative though a user needs explicitly extract the keywords from the page then launch another search.
+The ranking of the search results is based on multiple ranking signals such as link analysis on the underlying graph structure of interconnected pages such as PageRank.
+Such graph-based link analysis is based on the assumption that those web pages of related topics tend to link to each other, and the importance of a page often positively correlates to its degree.
+The indexing process is modelled as a random walk atop of the graph derived from the linked pages and needs to be pre-compiled offline.

+The fourth alternative is to utilise information retrieval (IR) technique.
+In general, a text corpus is transformed to the suitable representation depending on the specific mathematical models (e.g., set-theoretic, algebraic, or probabilistic models), based on which a numeric score is calculated for ranking.
+Different from the previous CF and link analysis, the underlying assumption of IR is that the text (or information in a broader sense) contained in a document can very well indicate its (latent) topics.
+The relatedness of any two given documents can be calculated with a well-defined metric function atop of these topics.
+Since topics can have a direct connection to context, context awareness therefore becomes the most significant advantage in IR, which has been integrated into [Hummingbird](https://moz.com/learn/seo/google-hummingbird), Google’s new search algorithm.

+In the rest of this chapter, we will introduce **Kvasir**, a system built on top of latent semantic analysis.
+Kvasir automatically looks for the similar articles when a user is browsing a web page and injects the search results in an easily accessible panel within the browser view for seamless integration.
+Kvasir belongs to the content-based filtering and emphasises the semantics contained in the unstructured web text.
+This chapter is based on the papers in [@7462177] and [@7840682], and you will find that many basic theory are already covered previously in the NLP chapter in Part I.
+Henceforth we will assume you are familiar with this part.

 ## Architecture {#arch}

 At the core, Kvasir implements an LSA-based index and search service, and its architecture can be divided into two subsystems as \textit{frontend} and \textit{backend}.
 Figure \ref{fig:general} illustrates the general workflow and internal design of the system.
 The frontend is currently implemented as a lightweight extension in Chrome browser.
 The browser extension only sends the page URL back to the KServer whenever a new tab/window is created.
 The KServer running at the backend retrieves the content of the given URL then responds with the most relevant documents in a database.
 The results are formatted into JSON strings.
 The extension presents the results in a friendly way on the page being browsed.
 From user perspective, a user only interacts with the frontend by checking the list of recommendations that may interest him.

 To connect to the frontend, the backend exposes one simple \textit{RESTful API} as below, which gives great flexibility to all possible frontend implementations.
 By loosely coupling with the backend, it becomes easy to mash-up new services on top of Kvasir.
 Line 1 and 2 give an example request to Kvasir service. \texttt{type=0} indicates that \texttt{info} contains a URL, otherwise \texttt{info} contains a piece of text if \texttt{type=1}.
 Line 4-9 present an example response from the server, which contains the metainfo of a list of similar articles.
 Note that the frontend can refine or rearrange the results based on the metainfo (e.g., similarity or timestamp).